 Stick to an ounce of cashew nuts per day:

-Consuming more than one ounce per day of cashews can lead to digestive uneasiness and even weight gain.
+Consuming more than one ounce per day of cashews can lead to digestive uneasiness for some.
 It’s better to consume these nuts in moderation, on a regular basis than going wild.
 Honestly, all things consumed in moderation is a good rule to live by.

 Make sure to eat plain, organic cashews: